 Unauthorized experiments and horseplay cannot be tolerated.
 Certain variations in experimental procedure, including changes in quantities or reagents, may be dangerous.
 Do not run in the laboratory.
 Do not push.
 Anticipate sudden backing up or change in direction from others.
 If you stumble or fall while carrying glassware or chemicals, try to project away from yourself and others.
-Use a carrying container, such as a regular carrier or a box, for chemicals and apparatus in transit.
+A carrying container must be always used, such as a regular carrier or a box, for chemicals and apparatus in transit.
 This will shield them from shock during any disruption of movement.
 Stairs must be negotiated carefully.
 Elevators, unless specifically indicated and so designated, should not be used for carrying chemicals.